Health Equity and Community Outreach

 Community Outreach

-Our NHRMC Family Medicine Residency is passionate about training its physicians to navigate the broad milieu of social and cultural backgrounds and environments they will face during their careers.
-The program is also vested in instilling a sense of social justice in its physicians, with awareness to current problems of health equity across the nation.
+The New Hanover Regional Medical Center Family Medicine Residency is passionate about training its physicians to navigate the broad milieu of social and cultural backgrounds and environments they will face during their careers.
+The program is also vested in instilling a whole-person, patient-centered approach in its physicians, with awareness to current problems of health equity across the nation.
 This requires attention to health factors outside of the clinical setting.
 New Hanover Regional Medical Center hosts multiple community outreach events, wherein residents are invited to participate.
-These include community health screenings, food insecurity prevention activities and other community education events, but additional specific opportunities are listed below.
+These include community health screenings, food insecurity prevention activities, and other community education events.

-- Local Sporting Events: NHRMC Family Medicine residents and attendings help staff free annual middle and high school sports physicals each spring at the health department.
+NHRMC Family Medicine residents and attendings help staff free annual middle and high school sports physicals each spring at the health department.
 The local Special Olympics also invite resident involvement at their sports physicals.
-Thanks to the mild climate and flat terrain, Wilmington is host to several major sporting events in which residents may volunteer as medical staff, including the Ironman, the Carolina Cup (largest stand up paddleboard race on the east coast), and numerous other surfing, biking and racing events.
-Lastly, our residents are required to work with training staff at various local sporting events (often high school but may include UNCW), as part of their musculoskeletal training.
+Thanks to the mild climate and flat terrain, Wilmington is host to several major sporting events in which residents may volunteer as medical staff, including the Ironman, the Carolina Cup (largest stand-up paddleboard race on the east coast), and numerous other surfing, biking, and racing events.
+Lastly, our residents are required to work with training staff at various local sporting events (often high school but may include UNC Wilmington) as part of their musculoskeletal training.